wp-plugins/dynamic-dates/readme.txt

 Add an always up-to-date copyright notice, or the date of your next monthly poker game.

-Requires WordPress 3.0 and PHP 5.3.
+NEW!
+Now supporting the local WordPress timezone, user-specified timezones, and user-specified languages!

+Requirements: PHP 5.2 for user-specified timezones and PHP 5.3 with the International extension for user-specified languages.

 == Installation ==